pbinkley/rcb-manual/sections/07-books-containing-characters-not-in-the-roman-alphabet-tabular-matter-diagrams-and-illustrations.md

 screened photographs are to be reproduced, for differences in quality of presswork manifest themselves most clearly in the reproduction of half-tones.

-The representatives of the {% include pagebreak.html canvas=187 %}
+{% include pagebreak.html canvas=187 %}
 {% include pagebreak.html canvas=188 %}

-This is 133-screen

-This is 80-screen
+{% include figure.html fig="41" %}

 {% include pagebreak.html canvas=189 %}
 {% include pagebreak.html canvas=190 %}

-WORK DONE ON ROTAPRINT
+{% include figure.html fig="42" %}

 {% include pagebreak.html canvas=191 %}
 {% include pagebreak.html canvas=192 %}

-FIGURE XLIII
+{% include figure.html fig="43" %}

-{% include pagebreak.html canvas=193 %} manufacturers of these presses make various
-claims as to the quality of their products.
+The representatives of the {% include pagebreak.html canvas=193 %} manufacturers of these presses make various claims as to the quality of their products.
 To lay the matter objectively before the reader, the Joint Committee has taken two